Streets of Your Town: Reception

 Reviewed at the time of release, Melody Maker said, "More skilled story telling.
 As ever.
 The Go-Betweens tell a tall, and a small, tale well.
 The Go-Betweens are fine, basically, for their sense of understatement and this knack they have of translating a resigned shrug to music.
 Very occasionally, they're great."
 Maura Johnston wrote for NPR, "The shimmering "Streets of Your Town," a saudade-infused saunter that's highlighted by Brown's sun-dappled backing vocal, is an especially summery offering."

 Andrew Stafford wrote in the Griffith Review that the song, "was one of McLennan's simplest and most direct songs.
 The song's circular chorus captures suburban humdrum with effortless ease – recognising that mundanity and the comforts of home often go hand in hand – and although it's open-ended enough that anyone could hum it in any city in the world, it's not hard to recognise Brisbane."

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Streets of Your Town" was ranked number 100.
+In 2025, the song placed 84 on the Triple J's Hottest 100 of Australian Songs.

 Other versions

 Lines from the song were included by U2 when they played "Elevation" and "With or Without You" on the opening of the Pacific leg of their Vertigo World Tour in Brisbane, in dedication to McLennan.
 The song was also played after the band's second encore.
 The opening guitar chords from the song are sampled on "Just the Way You Are" by Italian dance production group Milky.
-The song debuted at number one on the Billboard Hot Dance Airplay chart in October, 2003.
+The song debuted at number one on the Billboard Hot Dance Airplay chart in October 2003.

-This song was used as the theme song for Prime Television in Australia in 2001-2002 and for television advertisements for The Courier Mail in 2006/2007, though in both cases the song was edited so that the darker lyrics were omitted.
-The song was also featured in the 2008 Australian/British AFI award-winning drama-based feature film The Black Balloon.
-A cover version of the song by Dave McCormack featured in the soundtrack to the film All My Friends Are Leaving Brisbane (2007).
+This song was used as the theme song for Prime Television in Australia in 2001–2002 and for television advertisements for The Courier Mail in 2006/2007, though in both cases the song was edited so that the darker lyrics were omitted.
+The song was also featured in the 2008 Australian/British AFI award–winning drama-based feature film The Black Balloon.